Piervn/SameGame/README.md

 # SameGame

 Single player game with a twist.
-Beat the AI based on **Monte Carlo Tree Search** alogrithm.
+Beat the AI based on **Monte Carlo Tree Search** algorithm.

 ## Game rules